kishank18/Telecom-churn/README.md

 In this case, since you are working over a four-month window, the first two months are the ‘good’ phase, the third month is the ‘action’ phase, while the fourth month is the ‘churn’ phase.

+Build models to predict churn.
+The predictive model that you’re going to build will serve two purposes:

+It will be used to predict whether a high-value customer will churn or not, in near future (i.e. churn phase).
+By knowing this, the company can take action steps such as providing special plans, discounts on recharge etc.

+It will be used to identify important variables that are strong predictors of churn.
+These variables may also indicate why customers choose to switch to other networks.